tendermario/haller/README.md

 1. Hit the pairing button on your Aurora
 1. run `config.py`.
 It will discover your Aurora, pair with it and create a file called `aurora.ini` containing config data.

+## Notes on controls

+- Press and hold power + arrow for 10 seconds until flashing for hard reset to factory defaults and go into pair mode.
+- Press and hold power for 5 seconds to go into pairing mode

 ## How do I use it?

 ### Configure your panel orientation